5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 		<string>Intel HD Graphics 4000</string>
 	</dict>
 ```
-**NOTES**:
+> [!NOTE]
+>

-- `framebuffer-unifiedmem` increases VRAM to 2048 MB (instead of 1536 MB).
+> - `framebuffer-unifiedmem` value `00000080` increases VRAM to 2048 MB (instead of 1536 MB).
 To use the default value, disable it and re-enable `framebuffer-stolenmem` instead!
-- You can enable/disable keys by removing/putting `#` in front of them.
-- Don't use `framebuffer-unifiedmem` and `framebuffer-stolenmem` together at the same time – use either or!
+> - Don't use `framebuffer-unifiedmem` and `framebuffer-stolenmem` together at the same time – use either or!
+> - You can enable/disable keys by removing/putting `#` in front of them.

 #### Installing Intel HD4000 Drivers on macOS 12 and newer
 When installing macOS Monterey, you will notice that the system feels super sluggish once you reach the set-up assistant (where you set language, time zone, etc).
 That's normal because it is running in VESA mode without graphics acceleration, since the friendly guys at Apple removed the Intel HD 4000 drivers.